LiveHelperChat/doc/docs/audit/audit.md

 For older records deletion you have to be running [workflow cronjob](../development/cronjob.md#default-cronjob-setup)
 :::

+## How to search for specific object modification/deletion?

+You can search for objects modification by searching by category

+* `CannedMsg` - canned message modification
+* `CannedMsgDelete` - canned message delete event
+* `AutoResponder` - Auto Responder modify event
+* `AutoResponderDelete` - Auto Responder delete event
+* `Subject` - Subject modify event
+* `SubjectDelete` - Subject delete event

+If in search you provide Object ID you can see exactly what modified object.

 ## How to log custom events from extensions?

 If you are developing extension you can log something there like this